carolineuys/Caroline-Uys-Portfolio/_posts/2025-11-13-Kilimanjaro-Topography.md

 Name your toolpath (e.g., "2D Profile - ⅛” Endmill" or 25 mm Flute End Mill) and click Calculate. (see image below) Phase 6: Simulation & Exporting
 Preview ALL Toolpaths:
 This is your most important safety check.
-Click the Preview all Toolpaths button.  (see image to the right) Aspire will run a full 3D simulation.
+Click the Preview all Toolpaths button.
+Aspire will run a full 3D simulation.
 First, you'll see the Roughing pass "hog out" the material in steps.
 Then, you'll see the Finishing pass clean it up.
-You can preview each file independently, together, etc. (see images below)
+You can preview each file independently, together, etc.
 Check for errors: Does it look correct?
 Did you miss any spots?
 Is the detail what you expected?
-The images below are examples of the Preview Toolpaths. (see images below)
+The images below are examples of the Preview Toolpaths.
-Toolpaths Summary: Click on the Toolpaths Summary icon to learn how long your total machining time will take to complete your file. (see image to the right)
+Toolpaths Summary: Click on the Toolpaths Summary icon to learn how long your total machining time will take to complete your file.
 Save Your Project File: While u Go to File > Save As... and save your .crv3d project file.
-This saves all your work you have completed as an Aspire VCarve file to the computer. (see image below)
+This saves all your work you have completed as an Aspire VCarve file to the computer.
 Save Your G-Code (Toolpath Files):
 Click the Save Toolpaths button (floppy disk icon).
 This workflow creates Visible toolpaths to one file for your machine.
 Check Toolpaths: Select "3D Rough," then select "3D Finish", and then select “2D Prolfie”. -> Click Save Toolpath(s).
 Choose your Machine -> Carvera Desktop CNC Machine.
 Choose your Post-Processor( the "driver" for your Carvera ATC CNC machine) → Carvera ATC (mm) (*cnc) -> Click Save Toolpath(s).
-This will save the .gcode  as a .cnc Makera Carvera file to the computer. (see image to the right)
+This will save the .gcode  as a .cnc Makera Carvera file to the computer.
 You will now have the .gcode (or .nc, etc.) file to run at your CNC machine, as a file that will automatically run each toolpath one after another.